 - Inflammation is the body's attempt at self-protection to remove harmful stimuli and begin the healing process.

 - Inflammation is part of the body's immune response.

-- Chronic inflammation can eventually cause several diseases and conditions, including some cancers, rheumatoid arthritis, atherosclerosis, periodontitis, and hay fever.
+- Chronic inflammation can eventually cause several diseases and conditions, including some cancers and rheumatoid arthritis.